MarkSherstan/MPU-6050-9250-I2C-CompFilter/README.md

 # MPU-6050 and MPU-9250 I2C Complementary Filter
-Testing different methods to interface with a MPU-6050 or MPU-9250 via I2C.
+Testing different methods to interface with a MPU-6050 or MPU-9250 via I2C and SPI.
 All methods feature the extraction of the raw sensor values as well as the implementation of a complementary filter for the fusion of the gyroscope and accelerometer to yield an angle(s) in 3 dimensional space.

 ## Registry Maps and Sensitivity Values
 Values retrieved below come from the MPU-6050 and MPU-9250 registry maps and product specifications documents located in the `\Resources` folder.
 Configure the gyroscope on `0x1B` and the accelerometer on `0x1C` as per data sheets with the following values (the MPU-6050 and MPU-9250 are interchangeable and all registries are the same):